-Figure 3 Gene scan output of microsatellite DNA analysis from a single individual.
-The microsatellite peaks are sorted by size, the different colors representing different microsatellites.
+Figure 3: gene scan output of microsatellite DNA analysis from a single individual.
+The microsatellite peaks are sorted by size, the different colours representing different microsatellites.
 The small red peaks are size markers; the black peaks near the left-hand end are spurious DNA products resulting from the PCR process.
-Ordinate: quantity of DNA; abscissa: size of DNA fragment.
+Ordinate: quantity of DNA; abscissa: size of DNA fragment

 Where a significant number of individuals (usually more than 50) in a population have been analyzed, the frequency of occurrence of different haplotypes can be used both to distinguish populations and to shed light on the sub-structures within a population.